 - subjects have the right to be forgotten if they withdraw their consent, if the data are no longer necessary, or if the legal retention period has expired, to name a few conditions.

-Regardless of a company's support for these regulations, complying with them can present some practical difficulties, and a staggering 60% of businesses say they're unready for the GDPR.
+Regardless of a company's support for these regulations, complying with them can present some practical difficulties.
+A staggering 60% of businesses in 2018 said they weren’t ready for the GDPR.

-In an era of data breaches like those at Uber and Equifax, and shady data harvesting by Cambridge Analytica, regulations governing the security of personal information seem like a giant leap in the right direction (albeit one that’s catching up instead of blazing a trail).
+In an era of data breaches like those at Marriott International and Microsoft, shady dealings at Cambridge Analytica, and the sale of Zoom customer data on the dark web, regulations governing the security of personal information seem like a giant leap in the right direction (albeit one that’s catching up instead of blazing a trail).
 That said, as a business owner suddenly faced with major changes to your digital infrastructure, every article and clause in the GDPR can seem like another coin out of your pocket.

-During an Enterprise Data Governance Online webinar, Castlebridge MD Daragh O Brien said, “all the things GDPR asks you to do are simply good information management practices ... they simply require you to stop, think, and implement appropriate means of governance.”
+During an Enterprise Data Governance Online webinar, Castlebridge CEO and Managing Director Daragh O Brien said, “all the things GDPR asks you to do are simply good information management practices ... they simply require you to stop, think, and implement appropriate means of governance.”

 Privacy In Public

 Managing data safely and responsibly is a necessary step for every business.
-It may consume time and money, but it is a problem that needs a solution.
+It may consume time and money up front, but it yields proven and significant returns in revenues, security, and consumer trust.

-Businesses that can't adapt to the GDPR (or its eventual analog in a different jurisdiction) are going to be left in the dust.
+Businesses that can't adapt to the GDPR, or similar regulations being ratified in other jurisdictions, are going to be left in the dust.

 IAPP says you need “a technology to integrate full content of all data sets, structured and unstructured, establish relationships between the data sets, annotate it with metadata and make it instantaneously searchable.”